AzumattDev/Skaldy/README.md

-﻿Bard to play some songs for you.
+Bard to play some songs for you.

 `Can be installed on both the client and the server.
 This is for if you want to force & configure the recipe cost.`